 For this version you take turns being “It” and the player whose turn it is, mentally chooses a person, place, or thing.
 Make sure you talk with your child about the basic rules/suggestions beforehand, such as:— Be sure to choose someone or something that you are familiar enough with to be able to answer basic questions.
 If you choose a person, that person can be alive, an historical figure, or a fictional character.
 Also make sure to choose a person, place, or thing that the other player or player knows about.
 Of course, you can add any other rules or suggestions that are appropriate for your family.
 The guesser(s) ask general yes-or-no questions to try to figure out what “It” is thinking of.

-You might want to advise your child to start with general questions and then get more specific.
+You might want to advise your child with sensory processing difficulties to start with general questions and then get more specific.
 For example, the logical starting point is:

 Depending on whether it’s a person, place, or object, further questions might be: